Resilient-Labs/simple-nasa-api-bootcamp/README.md

 ### Goal: Build a Simple Nasa API

 This is my simple NASA API project!
-Users can enter in a numerical date value by year, month, and day  (Ex: 1997-04-02) and the application will fetch the image of the day and it's description for that specific date
+Users can enter in a numerical date value by year, month, and day  (Ex: 1997-04-02) and the application will fetch the image or video of the day and its description for that specific date.

 <img src="simplenasa.png"></img>